costaivo/Tutorial-Angular/01_AdManager/01_Level/02_Lesson/README.md

 //import our root component
 import { AppComponent }   from './app.component';

+//@NgModule takes a metadata object that tells Angular how to compile and run module code.
 //It identifies the module's own components, directives and pipes, making some of them public
 //so external components can use them.
 It may add service providers to the application dependency injectors.
 @NgModule({
     imports:      [ BrowserModule ],